LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220226.md

 There's also two issues with Quilt Loader, or a discussion I want more people to look at.
 And that's whether we load mods from subfolders in the mod's folder.
 That's Quilt Loader issue #38.
 Um, it's mostly for whether people want to org their mods in a better way.
 Basically I'd quite like a settlement on that before we release Quilt Loader properly so that we don't have to change that in the future.
 And possibly, whether we limit some folders by Minecraft versions.
 I'm less sure about that, but anyway that's issue #38 and #50 basically.
 I think that's about it for Quilt Loader, basically quite a lot of progress.

 **Gdude**: That's great, excellent work there.
-I guess pushing to non-snapshots is why people were posting screenshots on ATLauncher showing, "Oh, here's how you use Quilt.""
+I guess pushing to non-snapshots is why people were posting screenshots on ATLauncher showing, "Oh, here's how you use Quilt."
 But I don't think they've actually activated that functionality on their launcher yet.
 But it's good to see that they pretty much already have support.
 Alright, thanks **AlexIIL**.
 Uh, **LambdAurora**, would you like to talk on QSL?

 **LambdAurora**: Yeah, I just need to think like what to say.
 We got new PRs ~~in the final player~~.
 So we have only 3 modules in events.
 We got the Tags API, but it's straight for 1.18.2.
 We got the PR fully merged.
 We also got a PR of QSL ~~done eating~~ into Quilt Loader.
 We also got a lot of PR where you ~~use tools yet~~.
 We also got Items in ~~API for the final period.
 That's also something there.~~ That's kind of it now.
 Uh, also, we also got a PR for ~~Voice~~ API in the meantime.
 Yeah, that's it.